WebSVG/svg-edge-editor/README.md

 * Top menu with entries and sign in
 * css adjustable side menu with min max

+# TODO
+* improve the coordinates Offset not to be hardcoded but to the SVG Offset within the client

 # Issues
 * @astro-auth/core does not build with deno
 ```cmd